MikroElektronika/mikrosdk_click_v2/clicks/digipot13/README.md

 ### Application Task

-> This example demonstrates the use of the DIGI POT 13 Click board™.
+> This example demonstrates the use of the DIGI POT 13 Click board&trade;.
 > The demo application iterates through the entire wiper range and
 > sets the resistance in steps of approximately 50 kOhm.
 > Results are being sent to the UART Terminal, where you can track their changes.